 Figure 9 shows that road sprinkling and urban irrigation both decreased the air temperature.
 Road sprinkling was mainly conducted at night to avoid disturbing traffic.
-The simulation results in Figure 9 show that the temperature decreased by a maximum of around 0.5-1°C in the city center where most roads were found, whereas there were no significant decreases in the temperature in rural areas where the lowest amount of road sprinkling occurred due to the low quantity of road surfaces in these areas.
+The simulation results in Fig. 9 show that the temperature decreased by a maximum of around 0.5-1 °C in the city center where most roads were found, whereas there were no significant decrease in the temperature in rural areas where the lowest amount of road sprinkling occurred due to the low quantity of road surfaces in these areas.
 However, urban irrigation during the daytime decreased the temperatures in the day and night.
-Figure 10 shows that urban irrigation in the city center decreased the temperature by more than 1°C when large volumes of water were applied.
-In the rural areas, the water applied for farmland irrigation had a reasonable cooling effect in the daytime, and the cooling effect continued but it was smaller in the nighttime due to the evaporation from farmland crops and urban plants after irrigating in the daytime.
-This effect was much more significant in the rural areas than the city center and suburbs.
-In addition, localized water usage could influence all of the areas, where road sprinkling or urban irrigation in the city center could decrease the temperatures in the suburbs or rural areas, and this effect may also occur in other locations.
-In general, the cooling effect of urban irrigation was stronger than that of road sprinkling because the amount of water applied for urban irrigation was greater than that for road sprinkling.
+Figure 10 shows that urban irrigation in the city center decreased the temperature by more than 1 °C when large volumes of water were applied.
+In the rural areas, the water applied for farmland irrigation had a reasonable cooling effect in the daytime, and the cooling effect continued, but it was smaller in the nighttime due to the evaporation from farmland crops and urban plants after irrigating in the daytime.
+This effect was much more significant in the rural areas than in the city center and suburbs.
+In addition, localized water usage could influence all of the areas, whereas road sprinkling or urban irrigation in the city center could decrease the temperatures in the suburbs or rural areas, and this effect may